 However, Alvaro Uribe was certainly not without his critics.
 Various allegations of links to right-wing paramilitary groups dogged his time in office.
 Many also criticised his obsession with security and his lack of policies targeting the country's social problems.

-Uribe was succeeded in 2010 by Juan Manuel Santos of the same party, but he remains a very popular figure in Colombia.
+Uribe was succeeded in 2010 by Juan Manuel Santos of the same party, but he remains one of the more popular presidents in the recent history of Colombia.

 New!
 CommentsHave your say on the site!
 Leave me a comment in the box below.